Cryptosporidiosis

+On January 8, 2025, a group of scientists from the Cryptosporidiosis Therapeutics Advocacy Group (CTAG) released an article in the newsletter Global Health NOW advocating for Cryptosporidiosis to be raised to the status of Neglected Tropical Disease (NTD) by the World Health Organization (WHO).

 Signs and symptoms

 Cryptosporidiosis may occur as an asymptomatic infection, an acute infection (i.e., duration shorter than 2 weeks), as recurrent acute infections in which symptoms reappear following a brief period of recovery for up to 30 days, and as a chronic infection (i.e., duration longer than 2 weeks) in which symptoms are severe and persistent.
 It may be fatal in individuals with a severely compromised immune system.
 Symptoms usually appear 5–10 days after infection (range: 2–28 days) and normally last for up to 2 weeks in immunocompetent individuals; symptoms are usually more severe and persist longer in immunocompromised individuals.
 Following the resolution of diarrhea, symptoms can reoccur after several days or weeks due to reinfection.
 The likelihood of re-infection is high in immunocompromised adults, and low in those with normal immune systems.

 In immunocompetent individuals, cryptosporidiosis is primarily localized to the distal small intestine and sometimes the respiratory tract as well.
 In immunocompromised persons, cryptosporidiosis may disseminate to other organs, including the hepatobiliary system, pancreas, upper gastrointestinal tract, and urinary bladder; pancreatic and biliary infection can involve acalculous cholecystitis, sclerosing cholangitis, papillary stenosis, or pancreatitis.